HaykChilingaryan/CS35L-Team-Project/README.md

 ## Taskify

-Taskify is a Task Management website where managers of the companies can register users, assign tasks to them, track the progress of those and view schedule view of the tasks.
-Regular users can view the tasks assigned to them and updatre their statuses if those are changed.
+Taskify is a Task Management website where managers of companies can register users, assign tasks to them, track the progress of those tasks, and view the "schedule view" of the tasks.
+Regular users can view the tasks assigned to them and update their statuses if those are changed.

 ## Key Features